Interstate 88 (Illinois): Aurora to Hillside

-Across the Fox River, I-88 and IL 110 meet another toll plaza.
-Then, they meet Farnsworth Avenue at a six-ramp parclo near the Chicago Premium Outlets.
-From then on, they meet Eola Road indirectly, IL 59 at a diverging diamond interchange, Winfield Road at a diamond interchange, Naperville Road at a mix of partial interchanges, and IL 53 at an incomplete parclo.
+Across the Fox River, I-88/IL 110 meets another toll plaza.
+Then, the tollway meets Farnsworth Avenue at a six-ramp parclo near the Chicago Premium Outlets, Eola Road, IL 59 at a diverging diamond interchange, Winfield Road at a diamond interchange, Naperville Road at a mix of partial interchanges, and IL 53 at an incomplete parclo.
 Beyond that, they meet I-355 at a mix of interchanges.
 At Highland Avenue interchange, all but the westbound onramp are present.
 The other one enters I-88 westbound from Downers Drive.
 After that, the eastbound tollway meets another mainline toll plaza.
-After that, I-88 and IL 110 then meet Midwest Road at a two-ramp incomplete parclo (no westbound on/offramp).
-Then, they meet IL 83 at a three-ramp incomplete parclo, 22nd Street at a right-in/right-out (no eastbound on/offramp), another mainline toll plaza for westbound traffic, and I-294/IL 38.
-Beyond I-294/IL 38, I-88 briefly leaves the tollway before ending at I-290.
-At that point, IL 110 continues eastward via I-290.
+After that, I-88 and IL 110 then meet Midwest Road at a two-ramp incomplete parclo (no westbound on/offramp), then IL 83 at a three-ramp incomplete parclo, 22nd Street at a right-in/right-out (no eastbound on/offramp), another mainline toll plaza for westbound traffic, and I-294/IL 38.
+Beyond I-294/IL 38, the tollway briefly becomes a free road before I-88 ends at I-290.
+At that point, IL 110 continues east via I-290 all the way toward the Jane Byrne Interchange near downtown Chicago.

 History

-Prior to its designation as an Interstate Highway, the route was known as IL 5 and, before that, IL 190.
+Original section

+Opened November 21, 1958, the East–West Tollway was initially designated as part of U.S. Route 30 Toll (US 30 Toll).
+The original routing ran from the I-294 interchange near Hillside to US 30/IL 47 near Sugar Grove.
+IL 56 (previously IL 55 west of Oak Brook) ran along the East-West Tollway between North Aurora and Sugar Grove.
+In 1966, with the removal of US 30 Toll, Illinois Route 190 was assigned to the tollway.

+Extensions

+IL 190 was renumbered as IL 5 in 1971, as construction on the 69-mile-long tollway extension to Rock Falls began that year.
+Consequently, IL 190 was removed from the stretch between Aurora and Sugar Grove, making that section strictly IL 56.
+The extension opened in stages in 1974.
+The extension to DeKalb, Rochelle, and Rock Falls opened on August 15, September 29, and November 15, respectively.
+Although a federal law, 23 U.S.C. § 111, prohibits the operation of commercial rest areas constructed after January 1, 1960, on Interstate Highways, the DeKalb oasis was constructed at milepost 93 in 1975, prior to the route's designation as I-88, and remains in operation.

-In 1975, IL 5 was extended westward to Rock Falls.
-Back then, only a small portion south of Rock Falls was free.
-At that point, there were two proposed freeways connecting each individual cities, FAP 402 (a proposed freeway to Clinton, Iowa) and FAP 403 (another proposed freeway to East Moline).
-However, only FAP 403 was being built.
-By 1979, IL 5 finished completing the FAP 403 freeway.
+Beyond US 30 east of Rock Falls, further freeway extensions are not subject to tolls.
+The extension to US 30 near Como serves as a bypass of Rock Falls.
+Starting from Como, there was a plan to build two federal-aid primary (FAP) freeways connecting to the following cities: FAP 402 to Clinton, Iowa, and FAP 403 to East Moline.
+Ultimately, only FAP 403 was being built.
+By 1979, the entirety of FAP 403 opened, extending the IL 5 designation over the completed freeway and supplanting IL 2 west of Sterling.